-Sam Houston State University, I accepted the challenge to elevate the University of South Dakota to the NCAA Division One as well.
-We placed athletes among the best in the conference and went to the play-offs in 2008 and 2009.
-From there, I returned to the South of the country in 2010 and started work at Grambling State University, also a first division university of the NCAA, and historically a university for African-Americans, but which today has students of other races and creeds, and a large number of international students.
+From Sam Houston State University, I accepted the challenge to elevate the University of South Dakota to the NCAA Division I. We placed athletes among the best in the conference and went to the play-offs in 2008 and 2009.
+From there, I returned to the South of the country in 2010 and started working to bring Grambling State University to full NCAA division I academic eligibility (historically a university for African-Americans, but a growing number of international students).

-Over the years, I chose to develop my career based on principles, ethical and moral values, whether in the relationship with managers, staff, employees, the press, or in the relationship with athletes.
+Over the years, I have chosen to develop my career based on strong principles in ethical and moral values.
+Whether it was relating and working with managers, staff, employees, press, or in the work relationship with athletes.

 - College Athlete (Basketball): Howard College, University of Mary Hardin-Baylor (1990 – 1994)

 - Military Medical/Psychology Specialist and Head Coach (Basketball): U.S. Army (1995 – 1999)

 - NCAA Division III Head Coach (Soccer): University of Mary Hardin-Baylor (1999 – 2002)

 - NCAA Division I Head Coach (Soccer): Sam Houston State University, University of South Dakota, Grambling State University (2002 – 2012)